neoNuxxy/Photo-Manager-Archiver/README.md

 # Photo-Manager-Archiver

-### 🟨Sviluppatori🟨
+### 🟨Developers🟨
 Team members: Alessio Colautti [PROJECT MANAGER], Alex Troilo
 School site: [ISIS Galilei](https://isisgo.it/)
 Program release date: 05/12/2025

 ### 🟥Software🟥
-Photo Manager Archiver è un software realizzato in linguaggio Java, con l’ausilio del compilatore Apache NetBeans, ideato per la gestione e l’organizzazione di un archivio di fotografie, con diverse informazioni dettagliate disponibili all’inserimento per ognuna di esse.
-Successivamente, possono essere visualizzate e analizzate per ogni scopo futuro.
+Photo Manager Archiver is a software program written in Java, using the Apache NetBeans compiler designed to manage and organize a photo archive.
+Detailed information is available for each photo.
+It can then be viewed and analyzed for any future purpose.

-Questo software è stato realizzato da Alessio Colautti e Alex Troilo, due studenti della classe 4B del ramo delle materie informatiche della scuola ITI Galilei Fermi Pacassi di Gorizia.
+This software was developed by Alessio Colautti and Alex Troilo, two students in the 4B class of the computer science department at the Galilei Fermi Pacassi Technical Institute in Gorizia.

 ### 🟩Caratteristiche🟩
 All’interno di Photo Manager Archiver, l’utente ha la possibilità, come precedentemente citato, di